Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Summary and Conclusions

-Concerning H$_2$, starvation by lack of cold gas supply feeding star formation may explain the low molecular content associated with a fraction of our filament galaxies, in particular those LTGs in filaments with low H$_2$ gas reservoirs, that live in fact in relatively low density environments $\sim0.8~h^{3}$~Mpc$^{-3}$.
-Starvation (e.g., strangulation in groups) or H$_2$ exhaustion induced by past mergers are possible scenarios to explain the H$_2$ gas deficiencies observed in the large fraction ($\sim84\%$) of filament ETGs, which in fact preferentially live in denser regions than LTGs.
-While ram pressure or tidal stripping in H$_2$ is still a viable mechanism to explain the H$_2$ gas deficiencies, it may be a less likely mechanism.
-Cold gas reservoirs are in fact less extended than the HI envelopes and are associated with higher gas densities.
-H$_2$ is thus more difficult to strip than HI.
-H$_2$ stripping would require higher densities and infall velocities more typical of galaxies in clusters than in filaments \citep[e.g.,][]{Jachym2014,Jachym2019}.
-Higher angular resolution observations in CO would provide the needed insights on the physical processes responsible for the processing of the cold gas reservoirs in filament galaxies.
+Concerning H$_2$, {exhaustion of the molecular gas reservoirs and inefficient HI-to-H$_2$ conversion} may explain the low molecular gas content associated with a fraction of our filament galaxies, in particular those LTGs in filaments{ (discussed in Sect.~\ref{sec:gas_content_tdep_environment})} with low H$_2$ gas reservoirs{ and normal HI content.
+As they live in relatively low-density environments of $\sim0.8~h^{3}$~Mpc$^{-3}$, their H$_2$ gas reservoirs may not be effectively replenished.} Starvation (e.g., strangulation in groups) or H$_2$ exhaustion induced by past mergers are possible scenarios to explain the H$_2$ gas deficiencies observed in the large fraction ($\sim84\%$) of filament ETGs, { which} preferentially live in denser regions than LTGs.
+While ram pressure or tidal stripping in H$_2$ is still a viable mechanism to explain the H$_2$ gas deficiencies, it may be a less likely mechanism. { Molecular} gas reservoirs {are} less extended than the HI envelopes and are associated with higher gas densities.
+H$_2$ is therefore more difficult to strip than HI.
+Furthermore, H$_2$ stripping would require higher densities and infall velocities more typical of galaxies in clusters than in filaments \citep[e.g.,][]{Jachym2014,Jachym2019}.
+Higher angular resolution observations in CO would provide further insight into the physical processes responsible for the processing of the cold gas reservoirs in filament galaxies.

 \begin{appendix}